Request for submissions: How I conquered racsism as a child – or young adult.

-After all it was the Moses experience of Jews that underscores the Christians faith in liberty.
+After all it was the Moses deliverance of Jews that underscores the Christians faith in liberty.

 Again: Whatever scripture or passage that you memorized or prayed with to conquer fear, and to affirm you pursuit of an education, job, schooling and new friendships is what I am asking your to submit to be– please use a tone appropriate for children and pre-teens, teens and adults.

 We must help counter the belief there’ has been no progress by showing how progress occurred and that on this foundation we will move forward and “Stay Woke.”